+8.2 Execution of decisions in criminal matters

+189. Which authority is in charge of the enforcement of judgments in criminal matters? (multiple options possible)

+Judge Public prosecutor Prison and Probation Services Other authority

-8.2 Exe cution of decisions in criminal matters 189. possibl Which authority is in charge of the enforcement of judgments in criminal matters? (multiple options Please specify his/her functions and duties (initiative or monitoring functions).
-If "other authority", please specify: 190.
-Are the effective recovery rates of fines decided by a criminal court evaluated by studies?
-Yes No 191.
-If yes, what is the recovery rate? ☐ 80-100% ☐ 50-79% ☐ less than 50% ☐ cannot be estimated Please indicate the source for answering this question: Н.2 You can indicate below: - any useful comments for interpreting the data mentioned in this chapter - the characteristics of your enforcement system of decisions in criminal matters and the main reforms that have been implemented over the last two years 9.
-Notar ries 192.
-Do you have notaries in your country?
+Please specify his/her functions and duties (initiative or monitoring functions).
+If "other authority", please specify:

+- 190. Are the effective recovery rates of fines decided by a criminal court evaluated by studies? - 191.
+If yes, what is the recovery rate?

+\square less than 50% \square cannot be estimated

+Please indicate the source for answering this question:

+H.2 You can indicate below:

+- any useful comments for interpreting the data mentioned in this chapter - the characteristics of your enforcement system of decisions in criminal matters and the main reforms that have been implemented over the last two years

+9. Notaries

+192. Do you have notaries in your country?
 If no please skip to question 197.

+☐ Yes

+☐ No

+193. Are notaries:

+private professional Number / 🔲 NA

+private professional s under the autho ority (control) of public authorities?
+Yes Number / 🗆

+NA

-Yes No 193.
-Are notaries: private professionals (without control from public authorities)?
-Yes Number NA private professionals under the authority (control) of public authorities?
-Yes Number NA public agents?
-Yes Number NA Other?
-Number NA If "other", please specify: 194.
-Do notaries have duties (multiple options possible): within the framework of civil procedure? in the field of legal advice? to certify the authenticity of legal deeds and certificates? other?
-If "other", please specify: 195.
-Is there an authority entrusted with supervising and monitoring the the notaries' activity? ☐ Yes ☐ No 196.
-Which authority is responsible for supervising and monitoring notaries: a professional body? the judge? the Ministry of Justice? the public prosecutor? other?
-If "other", please specify: n onier, piedee specify.
+public agents? 🔲 Yes Number / 🔲 NA / 🛄 NAP

+Other?
+Ves Number / 🗌 NA / 🔲 NAP

+194. Do notaries have duties (multiple options possible): within the framework of civil procedure? in the field of legal advice? to certify the authenticity of legal deeds and certificates?

+- 195. Is there an authority entrusted with supervising and monitoring the the notaries' activity?

+☐ Yes

+☐ No

+- 196. Which authority is responsible for supervising and monitoring notaries:

+- the judge?

+- the Ministry of Justice?

+the public prosecutor?

+- other?

+other?